Updated: 6 days ago

 DSPD stands for Delayed Sleep Phase Disorder, or - put more simply - living with permanent jet lag.
 Not only are DSPD sufferers on a different time zone to the rest of society, but their circadian rhythms are longer than everyone else's (significantly more than 24 hours, meaning our whole sleep/wake pattern is totally off-kilter).

-The stigma of "sleeping in," the superiority of the #5amClub and all the other social conditioning that getting up early = a good thing and staying up late = a bad thing stands in stark contrast to someone who is intensely ambitious hard-working, and prides herself on a work ethic that's second-to-none.
-Especially when her severity of the disorder puts her in >0.1% of the population that technically renders it a disability...
+The stigma of "sleeping in," the superiority of the early risers, and all the other social conditioning that getting up early equals a good thing and staying up late equals a bad thing stands in stark contrast to someone who is intensely ambitious, hard-working, and prides herself on a work ethic that's second-to-none.
+(Especially when her severity of the disorder puts her in >0.1% of the population that technically renders it a disability...)

-So, what's it like to run a hugely successful business with such a debilitating condition like sever DSPD?
+So, what's it like to run a successful business with a condition like severe DSPD?

-First of all, what needs to be understood is that DSPD is a genetic disorder - which medical professionals are still finding out more about all the time.
+Firstly, DSPD is a genetic disorder - which medical professionals are still finding out more about all the time.
 (In fact, at the time of writing I am participating in a DSPD study by the University of Rockefeller in the United States.
-Also at the time of writing this blog post it is currently 23:46 GMT - I'm just getting going).
+Also at the time of writing this blog post it is currently 02:46 GMT - I'm just getting going).

 Researchers in 2017 linked DSPD to at least one genetic mutation.